-The MDD is the mandatory entry point into the MCA process19 and follows with the MDA decision to initiate a program of $record^{(20)}$ based upon the transition of mature technologies with manageable risk.
-Technology developed in S&T programs, procured from industry, or other sources entering the development process at Milestone A should be assessed as mature enough to transition smoothly (i.e., meet cost, schedule, and performance requirements) into designs.
+The Materiel Development Decision (MDD) is the mandatory entry point into the MCA process.14 It ends with the MDA decision to initiate a program of record (15) based upon the transition of mature technologies and manufacturing processes with manageable risk.
+Technology developed in S&T and Manufacturing Technology (ManTech) programs, pre-acquisition concepts, experimenting, and prototyping should be assessed as mature

-18 "Department of Defense Independent Technical Risk Assessment Framework for Risk Categorization," Under Secretary of Defense for Research and Engineering, June 2018, pg 1
+13 "Department of Defense Independent Technical Risk Assessment Framework for Risk Categorization," Under Secretary of Defense for Research and Engineering, June 2018, pg 1 enough to transition smoothly (i.e., meet cost, schedule, and performance requirements) into the Materiel Solutions Analysis phase.

-19 DoDI 5000.85, Section 3.5
+14 DoDI 5000.85, Section 3.5

-20 Program of record: An acquisition program that has been formally initiated by the Milestone Decision Authority and has been fully funded throughout the Future Years Defense Program.
+15 Program of record: An acquisition program that has been formally initiated by the Milestone Decision Authority and has been fully funded throughout the Future Years Defense Program.